 The integrated microphone of the Sennheiser Momentum 3 Wireless is decent and quite an improvement over the Sennheiser Momentum 2.0 Wireless.
 It sounds a bit clearer and more full-bodied than most Bluetooth headphones, so people on the other side of the line won’t have trouble understanding you in a quiet environment.

 The integrated mic of the Sennheiser Momentum 3 has good noise handling.
 It's suitable to use in quiet and moderately loud environments, but it may struggle to fully separate speech from ambient noise in loud situations.

 The Sennheiser Momentum 3 have a good battery life.
 With just over 17 hours of continuous playback with the ANC feature on, it should be more than enough to last a full workday.
 They also have a smart pause feature that enters a standby mode as soon as you take the headphones off your head.
-You can also use them wired passively with their 1/8” audio cable, or even get audio while charging them via the USB-C cable and USB adapter.
+You can also use them while charging via the USB-C cable and USB adapter.
 The headphones also charge if you use them wired with a USB-C phone.
 When taking them off, you can fold them to automatically turn them off.

 The Sennheiser Smart Control app is a good tool to enhance your listening experience with the Sennheiser Momentum 3 Wireless.
 You have access to a great parametric EQ and can save presets as well.
 You can cycle through 3 different levels of ANC and these headphones have a Tile device finder as well.

 Update 12/03/2019: We fixed the issue with our dongle that was preventing us from measuring the Default SBC latency with these headphones.
 The review and text have been updated.